Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-from-dict.md

 ### Code That "Knows" Too Much

-Code that "knows" too much is code that has to be changed whenever another part of the codebase changes.
+Code that "knows" too much is code that has to be changed in response to another part of the codebase changing.
 This is a problem because it makes our code brittle.
-If we change one part of the codebase, we have to change another part of the codebase, and we can introduce bugs if we forget to make the change in both places.
+If we change one part of the codebase, we have to remember to change another part of the codebase, and we can introduce bugs if we forget to make the change in both places.

 When we see code that "knows" too much, we should ask ourselves if there's a way to make the code more flexible.
 Most commonly, we'll extract the code that "knows" too much into a function and pass in the information it needs as arguments.